What are my options to save for my children’s education?

 Income of a child generally will have the biggest impact on the child’s eligibility for need-based financial aid.
 Distributions from trusts are usually treated as the child’s income, even if payments are made directly to the school.

-Working with your tax and legal advisors, a J.P.
-Morgan professional can help you evaluate the choices available and determine which strategies make sense for your individual situation.
+Working with your tax and legal professionals, a J.P.
+Morgan advisor can help you evaluate the choices available and determine which strategies make sense for your individual situation.

 Ready to open a 529 plan?